dotnet/orleans/src/Tutorials/Unit-Testing-Grains.md

 The steps are

-- You should create a test project in your favorite unit testing framework.
+- You should create a project using your favorite unit testing framework.
 - Add references to `Microsoft.Orleans.TestingHost`, `Microsoft.Orleans.OrleansProviders` and `Microsoft.Orleans.OrleansTelemetryConsumers.Counters` packages from NuGet to the project.
 - Reference your interfaces and collection projects in the test project.
 - Inherit your test classes from `Orleans.TestingHost.TestingSiloHost`.